 - Contribute to the achievement of sustainable development

 - Be compatible with environmental obligations, as incorporated in UK law

 Neighbourhood planning activity in Wigan Borough

-There are currently two designated Neighbourhood Forums in the borough:
+There are currently three designated Neighbourhood Forums in the borough:

 Setting up a Neighbourhood Plan

 If you are interested in creating a Neighbourhood Plan for your area, or would like more information, please contact Neighbourhood Planning.
 We will be happy to meet with you and talk through what is involved.